You can find more details in this week’s pew sheet.

 There are many resources available to help you make the most of this season of prayer and renewal.
 Below are just a few to explore:

-Midweek reflection: the Passion according to Mark
+The Passion according to Luke

 Each week during Lent, we are all invited to read a portion of Luke’s Gospel, tracing the events leading up to Jesus’ death.
 This reading is also used at our midweek Eucharists.
 (The links below take you to two translations of the passage, which can be seen side by side.)

 Common Grace: Stories that challenge us to see differently

 This Lent, Common Grace has invited theologians from across these lands now called Australia to help us to explore how Jesus calls us to See Differently – to see our enemies with love, the stranger with welcome, all creation with care, and the suffering with compassion.